ScottWe/solidity-1/tutorials/3_transactions.md

 ## Debugging the Contract

-If we run `make verify` on the instrumented contract, we will see that the property does not hold.
+If we run `cmake --build . --target verify` on the instrumented contract, we will see that the property does not hold.
 When `Seahorn` detects a violation, it generates a counterexample.
 This counterexample resolves all non-determinism with concrete values, and drives the program to an assertion failure.
 Thankfully, `Seahorn` provides these counterexamples as LLVM programs.
-We can link a counterexample against our executable model to produce a debuggable trace (a witness).
+We can link a counterexample against our executable model to produce a debuggable trace (a *witness*).

 In practice, we could analyze this trace using a debugger such as `gdb`.
 However, in this example, it is sufficient to read a trace log from the witness.
 Let's reconfigure our example with logging, and then build the witness:

   * `cmake .. -DSEA_EXELOG=true`
-  * `make witness`
+  * `cmake --build . --target witness`
   * `./witness`

 This gives the trace: